 What do Irish people drink?

-We get emails constantly asking ‘What do they drink in Ireland?’.
-And we more than often struggle to come up with a reply.
+I get emails constantly asking, “What do they drink in Ireland?”
+And honestly, I struggle to give a simple answer.

-If you’re reading this and you’re Irish, pop a comment into the comments section below and let us know what your regular drink is.
+If you’re reading this and you’re Irish, drop a comment below—what’s your go-to drink?

 Patricia Roche